dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 ### Use compiled bindings in XAML in a DataTemplate

 Bindings in a <xref:Microsoft.Maui.Controls.DataTemplate> are interpreted in the context of the object being templated.
 Therefore, when using compiled bindings in a <xref:Microsoft.Maui.Controls.DataTemplate>, the <xref:Microsoft.Maui.Controls.DataTemplate> needs to declare the type of its data object using the `x:DataType` attribute.

-<xref:Microsoft.Maui.Controls.DataTemplate> elements should be annotated with the correct `x:DataType`, otherwise an incorrect `x:DataType` could be inherited from its parent scope:
+Failure to do this could result in the <xref:Microsoft.Maui.Controls.DataTemplate> inheriting an incorrect `x:DataType` from its parent scope:

 ```xaml
 <ContentPage x:DataType="local:AnimalsPageViewModel">